 United Kingdom country brief

-The United Kingdom of Great Britain and Northern Ireland, also known as the UK, has a population of approximately 62 million people.
+The United Kingdom of Great Britain and Northern Ireland, also known as the UK, has a population of approximately 63 million.
 The UK is a multi-national state composed of four parts: England, Wales, Scotland and Northern Ireland.

 The House of Commons and the House of Lords are both involved in passing legislation, scrutinising the work of the government and debating current issues.